flabbyninja/scratch/scripts/pi-backup/README.md

 ## Why?

-backup image of Raspberry Pi boot disk, and allow it to be shrunk down to save space.
-Intended to be added to crontab to run regular, schedules backups of OS and data.
-None of the shrinking code is mine; this uses PiShrink on the resulting image to reduce it down to the minimum size required.
+Create a backup image of a Raspberry Pi boot disk, and allow it to be shrunk to save space.
+Intended to be added to `crontab` to run regular, scheduled backups of OS and data.
+This uses `PiShrink` on the resulting image, reducing it to the minimum size required.

-When image is restored to SD card and booted, it will resize to fill the available space, depending on the size available on the device.
+When an image is restored to an SD card and booted, it will resize to fill the available space, depending on the size available on the device.

-This is a modified version of a backup script originally written by Kristofer KÃ¤llsbo (www.hackviking.com, 2017), adding usage details, PiShrink and new configurable parameters.
+This is a modified version of a backup script originally written by Kristofer Källsbo (www.hackviking.com, 2017), adding usage details, PiShrink and new configurable parameters.

 ## Prerequisites

-Checkout PiShrink from https://github.com/Drewsif/PiShrink.
+Checkout `PiShrink` from https://github.com/Drewsif/PiShrink.
 This script expects PiShrink to be available in a subdirectory called `PiShrink`, relative to the main script.

 ## Usage